Check for Lice Nits

 Head lice have three phases in their life cycle (40-50 days):

-- 2Nymph phase.A nymph comes out of the head lice egg.
+- 2A nymph comes out of the head lice egg.
 They are not that easy to see.
-Nymphs cannot reproduce yet because they don't have fully developed reproductive system yet.
-It takes 12 days for lice nymphs to mature.Advertisement
+Nymphs cannot reproduce yet because they don't have a fully developed reproductive system yet.
+It takes 12 days for lice nymphs to mature.Nymph phase.Advertisement

 How to Check for Head Lice, Nits, and Eggs

 You can tell if there is a head lice infestation when the suspected host itches all the time.
 Oftentimes, children scratch their heads, nape, or behind the ears.
-Red bumps or small wounds could also be present in these areas.
+Red bumps or small wounds might also be present in these areas.
 Once you notice itching or bumps, immediately check your child's head.
 There could already be a head lice outbreak in their school.
-You can check for head lice, nits, and eggs through the following steps:
+You can check for head lice, nits, and eggs by using the following steps:

 - Repeat the combing process to make sure every area is dealt with.